OpenShot/openshot-qt/doc/introduction.rst

 Video editing uses sizable amounts of memory, modern multi-core CPUs, and fast internal storage.
 It is always best to have as much memory as possible.
 You will also want a powerful processor.
-You can manage using any processor with a speed of 2.5 gigahertz (GHz) or higher.
+You can manage using any processor with a speed of 2.4 gigahertz (GHz) or higher.
 Finally, you will want to make sure you have plenty of storage available to hold the software and video with which you will be working.
 A Solid State Device (SSD) provides faster disk access which helps when finalizing your project.
-Most modern computers s hould work well with OpenShot™.
+Most modern computers should work well with OpenShot™.

 When editing video with OpenShot™, you want a computer system that meets these **minimum system requirements**: